-Metro Nashville-Davidson County’s fourteen Community Plans are future planning documents adopted by the Metropolitan Planning Commission that describe the role each community plays in realizing the overall vision of the County – what residential, commercial, office and open space each community will house for the County.
+Metro Nashville/Davidson County’s fourteen Community Plans are future planning documents adopted by the Metropolitan Planning Commission that describe the role each community plays in realizing the overall vision of the County – what residential, commercial, office, and open space each community will house for the County.
 Community Plans are prepared by the Metro Planning Department in cooperation with residents, business owners, institutional representatives, developers, and elected officials.

 How are the plans implemented?

 The community, the Planning Department, the Metro Planning Commission, and the Metro Council use each plan as a starting point to discuss and guide public and private investment in the area, including proposed zoning changes, subdivisions, and public facilities (streets, sidewalks, parks, greenways, schools, stormwater, etc.)

 What is the difference between land use policies and zoning?

 Land use (community character) policies are more general.
 For example, is a particular area residential or commercial?
 Policies guide decisions when someone seeks to change their legal land use entitlements, such as zoning or subdividing.
 Community Plans do not alter the existing zoning on properties.

 Zoning classifications outline how you can legally use your property.
 Zoning is more specific, and is built upon the policy.
 For example, what do residential lots look like in your neighborhood (acreage; setbacks from the street and from adjacent houses; single-family, two-family or multi-family; density and intensity)?

 Both zoning and land use policy represent professional planning principles applied to Nashville/Davidson County and community members' vision of how they want the city to grow.

 Community members help determine an area's land use policy through the Community Plan process, and by participating in the process as Plans are amended.
 Community consensus and support are vitally important – work with your neighbors and community members to reach agreement and share your collective vision.